 Hierarchy

 Hierarchy is established and greatly respected, although protocols are not as formal as in nearby Japan and South Korea.
-As a consequence, lower-level employees often lack initiative.
+Consequently, lower-level employees may exhibit less initiative due to cultural emphasis on hierarchy and respect for seniority.

 Relationships

-Creating and sustaining relationships are integral to doing business in Taiwan.
+Creating and sustaining relationships is integral is doing business in Taiwan.
 Local enterprises rarely engage in negotiation before establishing a connection between the parties involved.
-Expats should take note of the practices that support this concept, like gift-giving, and should avoid rushing business dealings in order to allow for relationships to develop.
+Expats should take note of the practices that support this concept, like gift-giving.
+It's also crucial not to rush business dealings, allowing time for relationships to develop.

 Saving face

-Giving face, saving face and avoiding losing face is so important that expats may find the principles that usually guide negotiation don't apply.
-For example, Taiwanese colleagues will avoid pointing out other's mistakes to allow them to keep face, even if this comes at a cost to the company.
+Giving face, saving face and avoiding losing face is so important that expats may find that other principles that usually guide negotiation don't apply.
+For example, Taiwanese colleagues will avoid pointing out others' mistakes to allow them to keep face, even if this comes at a cost to the company.

 New arrivals should abide by these principles, as causing someone to lose face will have a negative effect on business dealings.